Decorators

 Custom decorators

-You can create your own decorators using custom plugins.
+If you don't see the decorator you need, you can create your own decorators using custom plugins.